-This research will contribute directly to establishing new biocultural heritage territories through a process that builds on the successful Potato Park model.
+This research contributed directly to establishing new biocultural heritage territories through a process building on the successful Potato Park model.

 The Potato Park Biocultural Heritage Territory near Pisaq in Peru is collectively owned by its 6,000 Quechua inhabitants (Photo: Khanh Tran-Thanh/IIED)

 The lands and territories of Indigenous Peoples harbour some 80% of the world’s biodiversity – and Indigenous worldviews, cultural values and traditional knowledge typically promote ecological sustainability and equity.